AIDELabAZ/LSMS-ISA_data_handbook/README.md

 # LSMS-ISA Handbook on Data Processing
 ## Processed Dataset Construction and Documentation

-The data handbook is an annotated code book listing and explaining the procedures used to clean and prepare the LSMS-ISA data and make a household agricultural production dataset.
+The data handbook is an annotated code book listing and explaining the procedures used to clean and prepare a household agricultural production dataset from the the Nigeria General Household Survey, Panel 2012-2013, Wave 2.
 The agricultural production dataset is designed to estimate crop production functions at the household level.
 There are 6 preliminary guide documents on the making of datasets for fertilizer, harvest labor, planting labor, crop output, pesticide-herbicide-fungicide-irrigation, and land area.
 There is a final guide called "yield" which combines the preliminary datasets to make a dataset ready to estimate crop production functions.

+The basic steps we take here are the same steps you could take to generate yield variables in other waves and for other crops in the Nigeria General Household Survey.
+The steps are also applicable to other surveys in the Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA) program from the World Bank.

 The guide combines the code, the explanations of the code, and the output in a single document.
 The user generates the guide by running a stata do file that runs the code with the data and compiles the results into a single document.
 To compile the guide please follow the steps below.